kovidgoyal/calibre/manual/sub_groups.rst

 Useful Template Functions
 -------------------------

  You might want to use the genre information in a template, such as with save to disk or send to device.
 The question might then be "How do I get the outermost genre name or names?"
-A |app| template function, subitems, is provided to make doing this easier.
+A calibre template function, subitems, is provided to make doing this easier.

  For example, assume you want to add the outermost genre level to the save-to-disk template to make genre folders, as in "History/The Gathering Storm - Churchill, Winston".
 To do this, you must extract the first level of the hierarchy and add it to the front along with a slash to indicate that it should make a folder.
 The template below accomplishes this::